 A cell in the prison museum at the Clarion Collection Hotel Bilan.
 Was it here that the Silbodal priest hanged himself?

 It’s pretty obvious from the outside that the building used to be a prison.

 3. Socialite in the attic at the Clarion Collection Hotel Victoria in Jönköping, Sweden

 Socialite and philanthropist Ebba Ramsay opened the Victoria home for epileptic and gifted children in 1882.
 Shortly after, however, in 1903, it became a school and later home to Sveriges Radio (Swedish national radio) in the 1940s.
 From the 1990s onwards, it has been a hotel, but despite the numerous owners over the years, the former socialite just cannot stay away!

-The spooky stories largely centre around rooms 426, 427 and 428 in the attic.
+The spooky stories largely centre around rooms 426, 427 and 428 in the attic of Clarion Collection Hotel Victoria.
 Guests who have stayed there claim to have felt someone sitting on the edge of the bed, or heard the sound of someone walking on newspapers on the floor.
 Even hotel staff claim to have witnessed unusual events at the hotel, including a feeling of being watched or more specific things like a vacuum cleaner brush moving while the cleaner left the room.

 Nobody knows why Ebba is still here haunting the hotel.

 A portrait photograph of the former socialite and philanthropist, Ebba Ramsay.